Microbial-Ecosystems-Lab/asthma_obesity/data/README.md

-rankedlineage.dmp is to big to upload here.
+rankedlineage.dmp is too big to upload here.

 Download it from NCBI.